November 27, 2018

 Ms. Graswick is the assurance leader for the PricewaterhouseCoopers practice in Pittsburgh.
 She has more than 24 years of experience serving publicly-held, multinational clients in the industrial and consumer products sectors.
 A member of the American and Pennsylvania Institute of Public Accountants, she serves on the board and audit committee of the Pittsburgh Technology Council.

 Ms. Graswick is a member of the Women’s Leadership Council of the United Way of Southwestern Pennsylvania and also leads the Pittsburgh Office’s Women’s Inclusion Circle.
-She received a bachelor’s degree in business administration from La Roche College and is a Pennsylvania licensed CPA.
+She received a bachelor’s degree in business administration from La Roche University and is a Pennsylvania licensed CPA.

 Mr. Kenitz is senior vice president of Willis Group.
 He focuses on business management, resource deployment, and alignment of practice resources with offices, regions and countries around the world.